jemrules/English-IDE/README.md

 - English IDE uses **Python as the main language.** English IDE uses **PyQt5** for Python to make a gui.
 - **We use Rust for the auto-correct and auto-complete.** This is because **Rust is 2x to 50x faster than Python**.
 So the much heavier work is done on Rust.
 - We use **maturin** to make Rust programs into python packages.

+## How to run
+- English IDE rust end is not compiled.
+This means that you will only be able to run GUI.py.